📞 +44 345 565 1725

 What are you looking forward to most about university and your next steps in life?

-So you’re looking to join societies – any societies you’re excited for at Cambridge?
+So you are looking to join societies – any societies you are excited for at Cambridge?

 Is there anybody you looked up to in terms of your future path?